Read how you can revolutionize your operation with Knack.

 Ultimately, leveraging your formal power takes balance and a fair and transparent approach to rewards and penalties.
 That kind of authentic use of formal power helps ensure your team feels motivated and not threatened.

 On the flip side, the personal power types – expert and referent – are becoming increasingly critical.
 Your team looks to you not just for assignments and directives, but for expertise and inspiration.
-You’ve got to be in the know, ready to offer insights and ideas that can keep your business ahead of the curve.
+You’ve got to be in the know, ready to offer insights and ideas that can keep your business operations ahead of the curve.
 And your personal traits – your integrity, empathy, and resilience, to name a few – will help you connect with your team on a deeper level.
 This is particularly essential in a remote work scenario, where building trust and rapport can be challenging but is absolutely vital.

 Leading in the Digital Era: The Power is in Your Hands